-How to Quit Coffee: A Step by Step Guide
+How to Quit Coffee: A Step-by-Step Guide for a Smooth Transition

 Quitting coffee addiction can be a challenging but rewarding journey.
 Here’s a comprehensive guide to help you understand the process and provide practical steps to overcome your dependence on caffeine.